DCode1119/dcode1119.github.io/README.md

 ---

-### An automatic cinematic camera system for unreal with LLM
+### The automatic cinematic camera system for unreal with LLM
 ##### Overview
 - This is part of an AI-based 3D video generation initiative.
 - It focuses on abstracting the shot composition and directorial techniques commonly used in film theory.